Someone sat at a kitchen table writing notes

 Budgeting is not the most exciting topic.
 Making sure we have enough to last until pay day is so important for our mental health and wellbeing.

 If we can save some money, that’s even better!
-I’d like to give you some ideas to help you find a budgeting method that works for you.
+We'd like to give you some ideas to help you find a budgeting method that works for you.

 Your income and outgoings